sahashirshendu/nvimsf/README.md

 On first run, to sync the plugins, enter `:Lazy sync`.

 By default, the configuration has Language Server Protocol (LSP) set up, but not enabled.
-To enable LSP, uncomment the LSP section of the Plugins function which also calls the `lsp_setup()` function.
+To enable LSP, change `enabled` to `true` in the LSP section of the Plugins function.

 #### Some Shortcuts used in this config:
 | Shortcut  | Function     |